 To realize the seminary’s vital mission requires significant funding.
 The Evangelical Lutheran Church in America (ELCA) and supporting synods provide a portion of the funds needed for annual operations.
 Tuition dollars, which are intentionally modest, also help.
 However, the...Go To How Your Gift Helps >

 The Certificate in Advanced Graduate Studies is designed to follow the first theological degree (MAR or MDiv), and to enable the candidate to engage in serious study in applied theology.
 It may be combined with study for either the...Go To Certificate in Advanced Graduate Studies >

 For more than thirty-five years Episcopal seminarians have been receiving theological education at LTSP.
-In today's climate, we welcome those...Go To Anglican Studies Program >
+In today's climate, we welcome those who are seeking formation, education and opportunity in both lay and ordained ministry in the Episcopal Church.Go To Anglican Studies Certificate >

 This page contains both the Accreditation Information and the Statement of Educational Effectiveness for The Lutheran Theological Seminary at Philadelphia.Go To Accreditation and Statement of Educational Effectiveness >

 The Thirty-third Anniversary of Preaching with Power brings outstanding preaching, teaching, and an African American Sacred Music Concert to Philadelphia.
 Proceeds from Preaching with Power benefit the J. Q. Jackson Scholarship Fund.
 Watch videos of all the preaching and...Go To Preaching with Power 2015 – Preachers >

 Have questions about Courses, Credits, and Test-Outs?Go To Contact the Registrar >